RafaelMeha/dark---pink/README.md

 # Dark++ Pink Theme for VSCode

 ## Introduction
-This is a dark and pink theme inspired by [what inspired your theme].
+This is a dark and pink theme .
 It's designed to be easy on the eyes while providing a vibrant touch to your coding experience.

 ## Features
 - Highlighted syntax for better readability.